Links

 Rick Peters' book is a solid collection of good information on "chip collection": "Controlling Dust in the Workshop" is one of the best, but some of the material is becoming dated such as the grounding discussion and some of the duct sizing.

 Sandor Nagyszalanczy's book "Woodshop Dust Control" is also an excellent source of information on "chip collection" and a little more current than Rick Peters' book.
-It also focuses on "chip collection" instead of fine dust collection, plus inappropriately tries to downscale commercial dust collection designs for hobbyist use.
+It also focuses on "chip collection" instead of fine dust collection, plus inappropriately tries to downscale commercial ducting designs for hobbyist use.
 I also strongly recommend reading some of Taunton Press articles and books on dust collection.
 I've found them to be a great resource.
 Be aware that this field is changing and evolving so quickly, none are really able to keep up!

-- Cyclone Building
+7. Cyclone Building

 Steve Silca was one of the early and brave who spent lots of time with me working through concerns.

-Garrett Lambert Article on Building and Installing a Bill Pentz CYclone on WoodCentral
+Garrett Lambert Article on Building and Installing a Bill Pentz Cyclone on WoodCentral

 Wayne Davey shows his cyclone project